 This article is part of a series.

-Now that you are decided to write your own roguelike, the first thing to do is to set up the project on your computer!
+Now that you have decided to write your own roguelike, the first thing to do is to set up the project on your computer!

 What you’ll need